janwilmans/OpenCanary/README.md

 ## Possible transformations

-These steps are suggestions, you can design your own process flow, but this order worked well for me:
+These steps/stages are suggestions, you can design your own process flow, but this order worked well for me:

 - Pre-filter: optional step; remove non-team issues (doing this first prevents unneeded work in following steps)
   - the .opencanaryignore file uses the same fnmatch() syntax that .gitignore uses, currently only oc_cpp_issues.py respects these ignore rules.
-- Interest
+- Error filter
-  - filter out false positives, tooling errors and 3rd party paths
+  - filter out false positives, tooling errors and 3rd party paths (usually a pretty static filter, might be maintained outside the team)
-- Valuable
+- Interest / Focus on adding value
   - filter out what are _not_ errors, but the team should ignore (unmaintained code for example)
+  - might seem similar to the previous stage, but the difference is that these are not errors, this is about chosing an focus area.
 - Prioritize
   - assign priorities according to the teams judgement
   - override the priorities to promote rules that have very few issues (to solve low hanging fruit first)